axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-05-Hyperliquid-GMP-v6.0.4.md

 - `--runAs $RUN_AS_ACCOUNT` is only required for devnet-amplifier.
 Do not use `--runAs` for stagenet, testnet, or mainnet.
 - Add a community post for the mainnet proposal. i.e: https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227

+### Create proposals
+Create all proposals so that integration is not blocked by voting.
+Include [ITS Hub Registration](../evm/2025-05-Plume-ITS-v2.1.0.md) if possible.

 5. Register Gateway at the Router

 ```bash